pmatigakis/Huginn/docs/source/Recording telemetry data.rst

 Huginn has a utility script that you can use to capture telemetry data that you can use for analysis.

-The huginn_cli.py record command can be called from the console in the following way.
+The huginn_record.py script can be called from the console in the following way.

 .. code-block:: bash

-  huginn_cli.py record telemetry.csv
+  huginn_record.py telemetry.csv

 The telemetry data will be saved in csv format in *telemetry.csv*.
 This file will contain the following data.